wp-plugins/zotpress/readme.txt

 3. Search for item keys, citation ids and tag names using the convenient "Zotpress Reference" meta box.

 == Changelog ==

+= 4.5.1 =
+* In-Text Bibliography display fixed (or, made better).
+* New!
+Set default citation style (for all posts, via Zotpress Reference Metabox Widget).

 = 4.5 =
 * New: Shortcode Creator in the Zotpress Reference Metabox Widget.